NamPhan56/steepcarve/Readme.md

 # This is the Steep Carve Website

 ## Description
-This website will me the main anchor app to all of my apps.
+This website will me the main anchor app to all of my apps. <br>
-All apps will currently be created with the mernstack.
+All apps will currently be created with the mernstack. <br>
+This website will currently be hosted by AWS. <br>
+The Domain name is https://steepcarve.net/ <br>

 ## Features
 This app has or will have the following main features:
 - [x] = Completed
 - [P] = In Progress